2013 Key Dates & Timings

 - Sufficient personal food for eating on the hill each day, three breakfast meals and 2 large evening meals.

-Competitors should be careful not to underestimate the quantity of food they should bring as there will be no additional ‘snack’ food available at the overnight camps.
+Participants should be careful not to underestimate the quantity of food they should bring as there will be no additional food available to purchase at the overnight camps.
 Anticipate approximately 1/3 of your drybag being filled with food!

 Other Recommended Kit